Human Factors Topic: ALARMS

 Author: Wes Iverson

-Publication: Automation World, May 2010, Access Article
+Publication: Automation World, May 2010, Access Article - Control Systems, Oh, No…Not Again!

 The Process Industries Have Been Faced with a Continuing Series of Refinery, Chemical Plant, Mining and Even Food Plant Disasters.
 These Continue to Happen with Distressing Regularity.
 Who’s at Fault?
 It’s the Culture, Not the Control Systems.